-*(affiliate links are included in this post so you can see the products I used for this project)
+Tools Used*affiliate links are included in this post so you can see the products I used to make this project.
+See my disclosure policy HERE.

 - Sharp Scissors